PrithviChauhan732/PrithviChauhan732/README.md

 ### Hi, I'm Prithvi 👋

-- 🔭 I’m a UG Third Year Undergrad at Economics Department, IIT Bombay
+- 🔭 I’m a Graduate in Economics from IIT Bombay
-- 👨‍💻 Pursueing Minor in Computer Science
-- 🌱 I’m currently learning about Financial Markets
+- 🌱 I’m currently working as an Associate Consultant at Finmechanics
-- 💬 Ask me about Deep Learning and Applied Statistics
 - 📫 How to reach me: prithvic.chauhan@gmail.com

 ### Connect with me: